tannerdolby/tannerdolby.com/src/writing/git-workflow.md

 ---
-title: Using Git for contributing to Open Source
+title: Using Git for Contributing to Open Source
 date: 2020-12-27
 datetime: 2020-12-27 00:00:00 Z
 tags: